Breastfeeding And Plugged Ducts

 What increases my risk for a plugged duct?

-- Incomplete breast emptying: Anything that keeps you from emptying milk from your breasts completely may increase your risk.
+- Incomplete breast emptying may increase your risk.
 Some examples include hurrying through breastfeeding sessions or switching breasts too early.
-As your baby gets older, he may get distracted easily and stop suckling sooner than usual.
-He may sleep longer or look around more instead of focusing on feeding.
 Missed feedings may also cause milk to build up and lead to a plugged duct.

-- Pressure on your breasts: Heavy diaper bags, infant carriers, purses, or tight clothes can put pressure on your breasts.
-This may pinch your milk ducts and trap milk inside your breasts.
+- Pressure on your breasts may come from tight tops, tight bras, or underwire bras.
+This pressure may pinch your milk ducts and trap milk inside your breasts.

-- Engorged breasts: Your breasts may become engorged if they are very full.
-If your body makes a large amount of milk that does not get removed, it may press on your milk ducts.
+- Engorgement may develop if your breasts are very full.
+The increased milk presses on your milk ducts.
 This makes it difficult for the milk to move through the milk ducts.
 Your breasts become swollen and painful.

 What are the signs and symptoms of a plugged duct?